-Girls either continue with just one language (the one they started in LIV), or add in a second (2 hours per week per language).
+Girls continue with one language (the one they started in LIV), and add in a second (2 hours per week per language).

 If girls choose just one language, they will also study Global Dimension (1 hour per week, but not for the entire year).

 The Global Dimension is a subject to broaden the mind, looking at issues at home and around the world.
 It is important for all of our girls to develop a global perspective and a view on the world that makes connections between diverse people, places and issues.

 In January 2015, St Mary’s Calne was awarded the Foundation level of the British Council's International School Award.
 Taking part in the award links the school with others around the world, teaches our pupils about other countries and cultures, provides an internationally recognised accreditation for the school’s international work and enhances teaching standards through sharing best practice from other countries.
 We are looking forward to building on this achievement and are now working towards the Intermediate level of the British Council’s International School Award.
 To read more about the importance of the global dimension within school life, please click here

 UIV Form (Year 9)

 Girls either study one language or two.
 There are lots of possible combinations: